wso2/docs-choreo-dev/en/developer-docs/docs/monitoring-and-insights/compliance.md

 The project-level report includes:

 - **Overall Project Compliance Rating** – The compliance rating from all APIs in the project, representing their adherence to the defined guidelines.
+Ratings range from Excellent, Good, Fair, Poor, to Very Poor.
 - **Project Analysis Summary** - A summary of the key findings from the project-level analysis.
 - **Area Analysis** – A breakdown of the most common areas, including guideline categories with both compliant and violated rules (e.g., Status codes, Pagination, Error responses).
 - **Individual API Scores** – A list of APIs and their respective analysis, allowing you to identify which APIs require the most attention.